 – if we have to cancel In Person camp, what happens?

 Each Camp will have a plan for this and you will know ahead of camp what the plan is.
 Some camps will have a Plan B Zoom Camp that is offered.
 We have decided to make our Plan B Zoom Camps ELECTIVE.
 You can opt in if you choose to.
-We can run Zoom Camp if enough people opt in.
+We can run Zoom Camp if at least 8 people opt in.

 SOME camps will have a Zoom camp with the same teachers and topics during that same week.
 Some camp activities don’t translate as well directly to Zoom (group running games), in that case the staff for that week will be prepared to offer alternate activities that we expect will be appealing to that group of campers and WILL work well on Zoom.
 A few camps will have a PARENT CHILD Zoom alternative.
 A few camps may have NO Zoom option at all (if it’s a camp that doesn’t translate well to zoom, the teaching artists that week have limited experience teaching virtually, and it’s a camp for younger kids, we might find that best option is just to bail entirely!)